Fock state

 In quantum mechanics, a Fock state or number state is a quantum state that is an element of a Fock space with a well-defined number of particles (or quanta).
 These states are named after the Soviet physicist Vladimir Fock.
 Fock states play an important role in the second quantization formulation of quantum mechanics.

 The particle representation was first treated in detail by Paul Dirac for bosons and by Pascual Jordan and Eugene Wigner for fermions.
 The Fock states of bosons and fermions obey useful relations with respect to the Fock space creation and annihilation operators.

 Definition

 One specifies a multiparticle state of N non-interacting identical particles by writing the state as a sum of tensor products of N one-particle states.
-Additionally, depending on the integrality of the particles' spin, the tensor products must be alternating (anti-symmetric) or symmetric products of the underlying one-particle Hilbert space.
+Additionally, depending on the integrality of the particles' spin, the tensor products must be alternating (anti-symmetric) or symmetric products of the underlying one-particle Hilbert spaces.
 Specifically: